shiroimon/gitpress/collections/google_bigquery/sql_window.md

     member
     , sum(amount) over a as total_amount
     , count(amount) over b as number_of_amount
+    , count(amount) over(c rows between PRECEDING and FOLLOWING) as number_of_amount
 from
     raw_table
 window
       a as (partition by member order by date)
-    , b as (partition by member order by date desc, class_a)
+    , b as (partition by member order by date desc, class_a) , c as b --こんなのもできる group by
+    member
+;
 ```

 ## || cf.